 Nolan has a fascination for visuals and themes that are otherworldly.
 His command over the audiences’ thought process coupled with the power to enthrall his viewers while telling stories that are compelling, original and at times even freakish or bizarre, is sensational.
 He has the utmost respect for his audiences’ intelligence and doesn’t once tend to manipulate or dumb them down.
 Nolan regards the viewers’ role in cinema as one with indispensable power.
 His stories, that often seem like complex mysteries or puzzles of the human condition, demand immense participation from the audience.
 For instance, think of the famous hospital scene in ‘Memento’ when Leonard speaks about Sammy Jankis’ mental condition.
 We see Sammy sitting in his chair in the hospital.
 With the camera trying to zoom in, our image of Sammy is blocked in a flash with a man passing by him.
 The scene is then almost immediately cut to Leonard’s phone conversation but before the cut, in a split second, we see Leonard sitting in place of Sammy.
 Nolan brilliantly exploits that very tiny moment of weakness in the viewers’ observation power.
 There is an invitation to look closer into the frame as a whole.

 While there is no question that Nolan values audience’s intelligence, it is unlikely that he will pass on the privilege of big budgets and big starcast that he has worked so hard to acquire.
-Personally, I would like to see him go small, and make a film like ‘Memento’, but I don’t see that happening.
-He has time and again said that he makes his film for audiences and wants as many footfalls in theaters as possible.
+Personally, I would like to see him go small, and make a film like ‘Memento’, but clearly the word “IMAX” rules out an indie project.
+Also, he has time and again said that he makes his film for audiences and wants as many footfalls in theaters as possible.